rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 * `n5` is an inactive parent node
 * `n6` is a child node to `n5`

-If, for example, an implementation would exit node `n6` (i.e. after opening `s6`), then that list of sections is equivalent to `(s0,s1,s2,s3,s4,s6)` (`s5` does not exist because `n5` is no longer a sectioning node).
+If an implementation would exit `n6` (i.e. after opening `s6`), then that list of sections would be equivalent to `(s0,s1,s2,s3,s4,s6)` (`s5` does not exist because `n5` is no longer a sectioning node).

 The next node event that will have to be processed is the exit event of `n5`.
-And because `n5` acts as the parent container of `s6`, `s6` has to be closed during `n5`'s exit event.
+And because `n5` acts as the parent container of `s6`, `s6` has to be closed during that exit event.
 Consequently, the list of sections will no longer contain `s6`: `(s0,s1,s2,s3,s4)`.

 **case 3:** `(s0,s1,s2,s3,s4,s6,s7) => -{s6,s7} => (s0,s1,s2,s3,s4)`